Nike-Inc/backstopper/backstopper-jaxrs/README.md

 Backstopper is a framework-agnostic API error handling and (optional) model validation solution for Java 7 and greater.

-This readme focuses specifically on the Backstopper JAX-RS integration.
+This readme focuses specifically on the integration of Backstopper in non-Jersey JAX-RS applications (there are [Jersey 1](../backstopper-jersey1) and [Jersey 2](../backstopper-jersey2) specific modules for applications in those environments).
 If you are looking for a different framework integration check out the [relevant section](../README.md#framework_modules) of the base readme to see if one already exists.
 The [base project README.md](../README.md) and [User Guide](../USER_GUIDE.md) contain the main bulk of information regarding Backstopper.

 ## Setup

 The `JaxRsApiExceptionHandler` is annotated as a JAX-RS `@Provider`, so configures itself as an `ExceptionHandler` automatically.
+Note that this should be the *only* `ExceptionHandler` in your application for Backstopper to work properly.

 ## More Info